Seed saving is one of the small joys of gardening: knowing that what you planted this year can continue for many years to come.

-Label the container immediately with the plant name and date of harvest — it sounds obvious, but I’ve saved my fair share of “Grab Bag Tomatoes” before when I was collecting different varieties of tomato seeds at the same time, and got them all mixed up.
+Label the container immediately with the plant name and date of harvest — it sounds obvious, but I’ve saved my fair share of “Grab Bag Tomatoes” over the years when I collected different varieties of tomato seeds at the same time, and got them all mixed up.

-I keep all my seed envelopes in military ammo boxes, and store them on a shelf in the closet.
+I keep all my seed envelopes in military ammo boxes, and store them in a closet on the north side of the house.
 It’s usually several degrees cooler in there than the rest of the house.

 If you have the space, storing seeds in airtight containers in the fridge is also a great option, but any cool, dark, and dry place will work.
 Heat and humidity are the enemies.

 Seeds are most viable when sowed within the first year or two of saving, but if properly dried and stored under ideal conditions, can last several years.
-(Here’s a handy cheat sheet to estimate the lifespan of common vegetable, herb, and flower seeds.)
+(Download my handy cheat sheet to help you figure out how long your seeds will last.)